 There are many factors that create real opportunity for development at this station area, including its location, training and educational uses, publicly controlled land and the future potential of greater multi-model options.
-These factors need to be carefully planned and primed to increase success for current and future residents.
+These factors need to be carefully planned and primed to increase its success for current and future residents.
 The panel considered the implications of a "no action" strategy with the following conclusions:

-- The neighborhood will continue to function as an island wedged between two highways which will limit its access and opportunities for development. - Lack of density and adaptability will hinder the goals to create a new multi-model neighborhood with a mixed of uses and residents of all incomes. - The area will continue to be a retail and food desert that will attract more convenience and fast food establishments rather than fresh food operators. - If Highway 55 is left with a six-lane highway design, it would limit development, usability, resident isolation, and success of transit ridership.
+- The neighborhood will continue to function as an island wedged between two highways which will limit its access and opportunities for development. - Lack of density and adaptability will hinder the goals to create a vibrant multi-model neighborhood with a mixed of uses and residents of all incomes. - The area will continue to be a retail and food desert that will attract more convenience and fast food establishments rather than fresh food operators. - The current configuration of Highway 55 will limit development, usability, resident isolation, and easy access to future LRT.